ilpropheta/bonnet/README.md

 Last but not least, when `bonnet`'s window is closed, the backend process will receive a `CTRL+C`.
 Thus, for correctly handling this graceful shutdown, it's mandatory that your backend process is a console application and that you **don't** launch bonnet with [`START /B`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/start).

+### Backend process management

+As briefly described above, `bonnet` can optionally launch a process in background.
+We call this process *backend*.

+The backend process is simply launched and then managed as follows:

+- if the window (the *frontend*) is closed then `bonnet` sends a graceful shutdown (`CTRL+C`) to the backend (if the backend didn't exit within **2 seconds**, it gets killed);
+- on the other hand, if the backend process exits (either successfully or not) then `bonnet` closes the window and exits the program as well.

+A typical use case is when you have a `kiosk-mode` application that does not allow the user to close the window by hand but, instead, you let the backend receive a command and shutdown.

 ## Development

 The idea of `bonnet` comes from [gimmi](https://github.com/gimmi/).
 I am merely the programmer who has implemented it in C++20 with the support of: